-The real problem with CRO is in knowing how to start and what to test.
+The real challenge with CRO is in knowing how to start and what to test.
 This post covers the latter.

-But, first, there is one thing to keep in mind: testing every random aspect of your website can often be counter-productive.
-You can blow time and money on software, workers, and consultants, testing things that won’t increase your website revenue enough to justify the tests in the first place.
+There is one thing to keep in mind: testing every random aspect of your website can be counter-productive.
+You can blow time and money on software, workers, and consultants, testing things that won’t increase your website revenue enough to justify the tests.

-So, if one of the following tests makes sense for your specific business, go ahead and run it.
+Then, take a look at the following tests and see which ones make sense for your specific business.
+If so, ahead and run it.
 If not, try another one.

 Typography is proven to affect conversions in a major way, but casually testing each Google font won’t get you anywhere.
 There are a few aspects of typography you need to test first before getting specific with typefaces.

 Serif typefaces are accented with various widths for each line in a character and contain flourishes (for example, Times New Roman).
 Sans serif typefaces are just the opposite, plain with a consistent width (like Arial).